rancher/rancher-docs/versioned_docs/version-2.7/how-to-guides/advanced-user-guides/enable-user-retention.md

 ### Optional User Retention Settings

 - `user-retention-dry-run`: If set to `true`, the user retention process runs without actually deleting or disabling any user accounts.
 This can help test user retention behavior before allowing the process to disable or delete user accounts in a production environment.
 - `user-last-login-default`: If a user does not have `UserAttribute.LastLogin` set on their account, this setting is used instead.
 It provides a predetermined last login time for the account.
 The value is expressed as an [RFC 3339 date-time](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6) truncated to the last second; for example, `2023-03-01T00:00:00Z`.
-If the value is set to the empty string or to a `time.Time` zero value, this settings is not used.
+If the value is set to the empty string or is equal to 0, this setting is not used.

 #### User-specific User Retention Overrides